 In this example, the CS1 port is connected to the green/red LEDs (the following is valid for CS1...8).
-Set the J1 jumper to the second position (counted from left to right).
+Therefore set the jumper J1 on the second position (counted from left to right).
 Then all that has to be done in the GUI is to select the corresponding CSE bit and CSC bit (for internal control) and press the "Configure CS1" button.
-Now the CS1 port is enabled as indicated by illuminated green LEDs and configured as the high-side current source and controlled by the internal logic.
+Now the CS1 port is enabled as indicated by illuminated green LEDs and configured as high-side current source, controlled by the internal logic.

-The control of the current source can be easily changed to be PWM-controlled by deselecting the CSC bit and pressing the "Configure CS1" button again; this turns off the LEDs.
+The control of the current source can be easily changed to be PWM-controlled by deselecting the CSC bit and pressing the "Configure CS1" button again; the LEDs are turned off.
 The PWM1 pin is assigned to the CS1 port.
-By default the PWM mode in the GUI is set to static-low, meaning the PWM1 input is actively kept to low.
-To turn on the LED the PWM must be changed to static-high, which is equal to CSC=1, or "pulsed" selected where the signal with default period (1ms) and pulse width (100μs) is to be generated on the PWM1 pin.
-To adjust the brightness of the LEDs, simply change the period and the pulse width as desired.
+By default the PWM mode in the GUI is set to static low, which means that the PWM1 input is actively kept to low.
+To turn on the LED the PWM must be changed to static high, which would be equal to CSC=1, or select "pulsed" where the signal with default period (1ms) and pulse width (100μs) is to be generated on the PWM1 pin.
+To adjust the brightness of the LEDs just change the period and the pulse width as desired.

-To configure the CS1 port as the low-side current source (this is only valid for CS1...3), simply set the CSSSM bit and set the jumper at the very first position on the left side.
+To configure the CS1 port as low-side current source (this is only valid for CS1...3), simply set the CSSSM bit and set the jumper at the very first position on the left side.